Aticks Ypachay: Diaguita-Kakán identity through ancestral pottery in the Limarí Valley, Chile

 Katherine Galleguillos Zepeda

-Kuachi’cka (she who teaches; Kakán), and li (chief; Kakán) of the Gasta Vanato Diaguita community in Combarbalá, from matriarchal ancestry including transhumants, meikas, pirquineros in the Andes and the secano (dry-lands) of the Diaguita-Kakán peoples, secretary of the Lasta Anku Association and traditional educator.
+Kuachi’cka (she who teaches; Kakán), and li (chief; Kakán) of the Gasta Vanato Diaguita community in Combarbalá, from matriarchal ancestry including transhumants, meicas, pirquineros in the Andes and the secano (dry-lands) of the Diaguita-Kakán peoples, secretary of the Lasta Anku Association and traditional educator.

-STAY UPDATED >> FOR MORE ABOUT THIS AND OTHER PROJECTS FOLLOW US ON INSTAGRAM AND FACEBOOK
+STAY UPDATED >> FOR MORE ABOUT THIS AND OTHER PROJECTS FOLLOW US ON INSTAGRAM AND FACEBOOK.

 Publications related to women’s and maternal health with Wixárika communities by the author of this exhibition